microsoft/trident/trident_api/docs/trident-api.md

 **Description:** The SHA256 checksum of the image.

 This is used to verify the integrity of the image.
 The checksum is a 64 character hexadecimal string.
+Temporarily, you can pass `ignored` to skip the checksum verification.

 ##### <a name="imaging_images_items_target-id"></a>1.2.1.3.
 Property `HostConfiguration > imaging > images > images items > target-id`